-We love trees.
+We live and breathe forests.
 We care for over 1,500 woods and forests and grow millions of trees each year.
-So why do we cut some down?
+So why do we cut trees down?

 We can’t survive without trees, and we need to plant more.
-So it may feel like felling trees should be bad...
-But in fact, when done responsibly, it can actually be good for the health of forests.
-Whether it’s for harvesting sustainable timber, protecting trees and people, or creating new habitats, read on to discover reasons why it’s okay to cut down trees.
+So it may feel like felling trees should be bad, but in fact - when done responsibly - it can actually be good for the health of forests.
+Whether it’s for harvesting sustainable timber, protecting trees and people, or creating new habitats, read on to discover reasons why it’s sometimes good to cut down trees.

 1. Providing sustainable timber

 We all use things made from wood.
-From the books we read and paper we write and draw on, to the furniture we sit, eat and sleep on.
+From the books we read and paper we write on, to the furniture in our homes.
 When forests are looked after properly, they can provide a renewable source of wood forever.

-In England, the nation’s forests are independently certified, meeting both national and international standards of sustainable forestry.
-We manage our forests to balance the benefits they offer, providing habitats for wildlife to thrive and spaces for people to enjoy.
-By providing homegrown timber to the nation, we can also reduce demand on the resources of other countries where forests may not be managed responsibly.
+Our forests are independently certified, meeting national and international standards of sustainable forestry.
+We manage the nation's forests to balance the benefits they offer, providing habitats for wildlife and spaces for people to enjoy.
+By providing homegrown timber to the nation, we can also reduce demand on resources of other countries where forests may not be managed as responsibly.

 Growing and using sustainable wood also helps tackle the climate crisis.
-For a sustainable future we need to use more wood to replace fossil fuel intensive products, like plastic, and to lock up carbon from the atmosphere.
-When you shop for wood and paper products, always look for the FSC® or PEFC logos.
+For a sustainable future we need to use more wood to replace fossil fuel intensive products, like plastic, and to lock up carbon.
+When you shop for wood and paper products, look for the FSC® or PEFC logos.
 This means the wood comes from well-managed forests, like ours.

 2. Keeping us safe

 Millions of people visit the nation’s forests every year to relax, to play or to exercise.
-We look after something like 133 million trees, and any one of them can be a potential danger to our staff or people enjoying the outdoors.
+We care for over a billion trees, and any one of them can be a potential danger to our staff or people enjoying the outdoors.

 Storm damage or disease can cause a tree to become brittle, lose branches or fall down entirely.
 So to protect everyone’s safety, we remove trees that are a risk.
 This is especially important if they’re near to places like a play area or walking trail.